 For the three months ended

-May 31, 2023 May 31, 2022
+May 31, 2025 May 31, 2024

-Share compensation expenses \$ 296,461 \$ 289,931
+Share compensation expenses \$ 127,747 \$ 222,670

-We incurred fees of \$296,461 in share issuance for consultants in consideration of the services which have been provided to the company for the quarter ended May 31, 2023 as compared to \$289,931 for the quarter ended May 31, 2022.
-The increase of \$6,530 or 2% was due to the engagement of consultants to the Company that were compensated with shares of the company.
-The rationale for rewarding these consultants and advisors with shares is to minimize the usage of cash by the Company to allow the Company to use the cash to invest in revenue-generating activities.
+We incurred fees of \$127,747 in share issuance for consultants in consideration of services and stock option compensation expense for the three months ended May 31, 2025 as compared to \$222,670 for the three months ended May 31, 2024.
+The decrease of \$94,923 or 43% was due to the reduced engagement of consultants to the Company that were compensated with shares of our common stock, which highlights our effort to minimize equity issuances as part of our broader financial strategy to optimize equity issuances.
+However, we will continue to employ equity compensation for consultants selectively, aligning with our strategic and financial objectives.